kleopatra999/mapzen-docs/metro-extracts/metro-extracts-walkthrough.md

 ##Add the shapefile extracts to QGIS

-In this exercise, you will add the downloaded shapefiles to QGIS.
+Now that the files are downloaded, you will load them into QGIS.

 1. Start QGIS and display a blank map.
 2. On the Browser panel, expand the lisbon_portugal.osm2pgsql folder.
 If the Browser panel is not visible, you can turn it on from the View menu.
 If you downloaded a city other than Lisbon, navigate to that folder and expand its contents.